The History of the

 Gordon Haskins, Debra Plummer, Mary Plummer, Marilyn Plummer, Marsha Plummer, Jim Hughes, Charles Johnson, Jerrye Wynne Scates, Rodney Shepard, Daulton Tansil, Edwin Thompson and Earl Chapman.
 The pastor of Mask Memorial CME church at that time was Rev. Sterling O. Littlejohn.

-The first seven festivals, (1994-2001) were held on the church grounds of Mask Memorial CME Church.
+The first festivals, (1993-2000) were held on the church grounds of Mask Memorial CME Church.
 The goal of the committee was to make sure the food, sports, speakers and activities reflected those from the traditional celebrations of 1865.

 Due to the increase in attendance and interest in the celebration, the Committee began to look for local parks which could accommodate the celebration.
 On June 30, 2001 the celebration was moved to the Riverfront Park in downtown Lansing.
 The 2002-2005 Juneteenth Celebrations were held at Benjamin Davis Park located in South Lansing.
 In June of 2006 the Lansing Juneteenth Celebration moved to St. Joseph Park where the event is still being celebrated.

-The current committee consists of members from Mask Memorial and throughout community, with several of the original committee members still participating in the event.
+The current committee consists of members from Mask Memorial and others from throughout community, with several of the original committee members still participating in the event.

 In 2004 the committee began operating with two Co-Chairpersons.
 While Debra continued her education (earning a Master’s Degree), Marilyn Plummer and Rev. A. Richard Doss served as co-chairs from July 2004 until July 2010.
 In July of 2010 Rev. A. Richard Doss was assigned new pastoral duties in River Rouge, MI.
-Edwin Thompson is currently serving as Co-Chair with Marilyn Plummer.
+Edwin Thompson is served several years as Co-Chair with Marilyn Plummer.
+The committee resumed operating with a single chair, with Marilyn Plummer as the head of the Lansing Juneteenth Committee.

 Our promotion of positive intercultural interaction through education is embraced by two noteworthy projects.
-Under the direction ofartist Julian Vandyke the creation of the Juneteenth Coloring and Activity Storybook was published in 2004.
+Under the direction of artist Julian Van Dyke, the Juneteenth Coloring and Activity Storybook was published in 2004.
 The Annual Essay/Scholarship Program encourages young people to learn by researching and writing.
 This increases the awareness and understanding of the history of Juneteenth at the middle and high school levels.
 Scholarships are given annually to Middle and High School students who meet the criteria for responding to questions in relation to Juneteenth History.
 The Juneteenth Education sub-committee plays an integral part in reaching the Middle and High School levels to teach more about the history of Juneteenth.